BigIan1969/polari/chapter04.md

 - Bona Vada!
 It's been so long since we last vardered each other.

-- Let's meet at the bungery, I heard they have a bevy.
+- Let's meet at the bungery, I need a bevy.

-- His cackle could be heard from across the room.
+- His cackle could be heard from across the lattie.

-- Have you tried the food at the new Carnish Ken yet?
+- Have you tried the managery at the new Carnish Ken yet?

 - I'm feeling hungry, let's go grab some jarry.

-- We should try the managarie down the street, I heard it's really good.
+- We should try the managarie down the street, I heard it's really bona.

 - Let's grab some munge from the food truck outside.

 - Pass the polaripipe?
 I need to make a call.

 - Trolling down the bungery for swift bevie, wanna come?

-- She likes to show off her willets in low-cut tops.

 - He said he'll meet us at the bungery when he's finished acting dickie.